pittcsc/pittcswiki/docs/setup-dev.md

 You only have to do below if you want to add new functionality with Javascript!

-We recommened using VSCode and these extensions https://marketplace.visualstudio.com/items?itemName=jawandarajbir.react-vscode-extension-pack
+We recommend using VSCode and these extensions https://marketplace.visualstudio.com/items?itemName=jawandarajbir.react-vscode-extension-pack

 1. Download Node https://nodejs.org/en/
   - run `node -v` to make sure it installed